Kamran-Afzali/Kamran-Afzali.github.io/_posts/autofeature.md

 ## Feature Tools
-Fortunately, featuretools is exactly the solution we are looking for.
-This open-source Python library will automatically create many features from a set of related tables.
-Featuretools is based on a method known as “Deep Feature Synthesis”, which sounds a lot more imposing than it actually is (the name comes from stacking multiple features not because it uses deep learning!).
-Deep feature synthesis stacks multiple transformation and aggregation operations (which are called feature primitives in the vocab of featuretools) to create features from data spread across many tables.
+Featuretools is an open source library for performing automated feature engineering. that creates many features from a set of related tables.
+Featuretools is based on a method known as “Deep Feature Synthesis”.
+Deep feature synthesis stacks multiple transformation and aggregation operations to create features from data spread across many tables.
 Like most ideas in machine learning, it’s a complex method built on a foundation of simple concepts.
 By learning one building block at a time, we can form a good understanding of this powerful method.

-Featuretools is an open source library for performing automated feature engineering.
-It is a fantastic tool made to expedite the feature creation process so that more time can be spent on other parts of creating machine learning models.
-In other words, it makes your data machine learning ready.
 We need to be aware of the following three main parts of the package:

 + Entities
 + Feature primitives
 + Deep Feature Synthesis (DFS)

 ### Entities and Entitysets

-An entity is simply a table or in Pandas, a dataframe.
+An entity is simply a table or a dataframe.
 The observations are in the rows and the features in the columns.
 An entity in featuretools must have a unique index where none of the elements are duplicated.
-Currently, only app, bureau, and previous have unique indices (SK_ID_CURR, SK_ID_BUREAU, and SK_ID_PREV respectively).
-For the other dataframes, we must pass in make_index = True and then specify the name of the index.
 Entities can also have time indices where each entry is identified by a unique time.
 (There are not datetimes in any of the data, but there are relative times, given in months or days, that we could consider treating as time variables).
 An EntitySet is a collection of tables and the relationships between them.
 This can be thought of a data structute with its own methods and attributes.
 Using an EntitySet allows us to group together multiple tables and manipulate them much quicker than individual tables.

 ### Deep Feature Synthesis
 Deep Feature Synthesis (DFS) is the process featuretools uses to make new features.
 DFS stacks feature primitives to form features with a "depth" equal to the number of primitives.
 For example, if we take the maximum value of a client's previous loans (say MAX(previous.loan_amount)), that is a "deep feature" with a depth of 1.
 To create a feature with a depth of two, we could stack primitives by taking the maximum value of a client's average montly payments per previous loan (such as MAX(previous(MEAN(installments.payment)))).
 The original paper on automated feature engineering using deep feature synthesis is worth a read.